Metronidazole Tablets BP 400mg

 15 mg/kg as a single dose daily or divided into 7.5 mg/kg every 12 hours.
 In newborns with a gestation age <40 weeks

-, accumulation of metronidazole can occur during the first week of life, why the concentrations of metronidazole in serum should preferable be monitored after a few days therapy.
+, accumulation of metronidazole can occur during the first week of life, therefore the concentrations of metronidazole in serum should preferable be monitored after a few days therapy.
 Bacterial vaginosis

 : Adolescents: 400 mg twice daily for 5-7 days or 2000 mg as a single dose.Prophylaxis against postoperative infections caused by anaerobic bacteria